axibase/atsd/portals/freemarker.md

 atsd_last("nurswgvml007", "disk_size", "mount_point=/,file_system=/dev/mapper/vg_nurswgvml007-lv_root")
 ```

-If the series has no tags, the last argument may be omitted or set to empty string.
+If the series has no tags, the last argument can be omitted or set to empty string.

 ```javascript
 atsd_last("nurswgvml007", "cpu_busy")